Yorafa/coursenote/public/content/csc369/7 Paging and Address Translation.md

 - still waste on external fragmentation
   - page tables can be arbitrary size and requires contiguity but find free space get complicated

-### Two-Level Page Tables
+### Two-Level Page Tables (Multi-Level Page Tables)

 By using two-level page tables, the virtual address is changed to: Page Directory Number + Page Table Number + Page Offset (again concat):
 - page directory maps virtural page number to second-level page table and second-level page table maps virtual page number to page frame number
 - Page Directory Base Pointer (PDBR) is a register that points to the page directory

+For multi-level page tables, please read clearly the instruction.
+- we can have table -> table -> ... -> table -> pte, but table size and pte size are different
+  - e.g. For a 4-level table, using 9 bits to index each level, 8-byte pointers for the entry at each level, and 12 bytes for the PTE at the bottom, you need 4096 bytes for a table at each level, and 6144 bytes for each table at the bottom level.
+  - but sometimes, we also may have using 9 bits to index each level, 8-byte pointers for the entry and additional 4-byte for additional info at each level, and 12 bytes for the PTE at the bottom, you need 6144 bytes for a table at each level, and 6144 bytes for each table at the bottom level.
+  - the best case is that, all 8-byte pointers use.
+- normally, 32 bit virtual memory system use 4-byte pte and 4kb page size
+  - 4-byte pte means 32 bits number

 #### Example

 32 bits virtual address space with 4kb page size, 4 bytes per page table entry, then we have:
 - page offset = 12 bits (same as before, the rest 12 bits of logical address from 4kb = 2^12)
-- page number = Page Directory Number + Page Table Number = 32 - 12 = 20 bits
 - Page Directory Number = 4kb / 4 bytes = 2^10 = 10 bits (why? since 4 bytes per page table entry and we have 4 kb page size, which means 2^10 entries in page table)
-- Page Table Number = 20 - 10 = 10 bits
+- Page Table Number = 20(the remain 20 bits) - 10 = 10 bits

-even further, we can Hierarchical page tables, for example for a 48 bits virtual address space with 4kb page size, 8 bytes per page table entry, then we have:
+even further, we can Multi-Level page tables, for example for a 48 bits virtual address space with 4kb page size, 8 bytes per page table entry, then we have:
 - page offset = 12 bits (same as before, the rest 12 bits of logical address from 4kb = 2^12)
 - bits per levels = 4kb / 8 bytes = 2^9 = 9 bits
 - 36/9 = 4 levels

+what if we dont have a specific pte size(normally no such situation exist, here for more understanding)? e.g. 32 bits virtual address space with 4kb page size, 5 level, then we have:
+- page offset = 12 bits (same as before, the rest 12 bits of logical address from 4kb = 2^12)
+- table size per level = 20 / 5 = 4 bits
+- pte size = 2^12 / 2^4 = 2^8 = 256 bytes (why? since we want use all page? too big what we use for lolllll)

 ### More types of Page Table